WICG/file-handling/explainer.md

   // Cause of the launch (e.g. file_handler|share_target|shortcut|link).
 Initially only file_handler will be supported but more will likely be added in future.
   // The values of this enum should be based on entries in the manifest (such as 'file_handler' and 'share_target'), where appropriate. readonly attribute DOMString cause;

-  // The files the application was launched with. sequence<FileSystemFileHandle>? fileHandles;
+  // The files (if any) the application was launched with. sequence<FileSystemFileHandle>? fileHandles;

+  // The request which is the cause of the launch.
+This is a copy of the request that is sent to the server.
+  Request request;
 }
 ```